-All ground-level principally permitted uses allowed in the Pacific Avenue Retail District as described above; and a.
-Personal service enterprises such as barber shops, laundry and clothes cleaning establishments, administrative, executive and financial services; banks; professional, editorial, real estate, insurance and other general business offices; medical and dental offices; and medical, optical and dental clinics provided they do not exceed 16,000 gross square feet per application;

-b.
-Hotels, motels, and bed and breakfast inns not exceeding 16,000 gross square feet per application;

-c.
-Indoor recreational uses not exceeding 16,000 gross square feet per application (e.g., health clubs, bowling alleys);

-d.
-Business and technical schools; child care facilities; schools and studios for arts and crafts, photography, music and dance, provided that (1) such uses do not exceed 16,000 gross square feet per application; (2) the storefront adjacent to the street is designed in compliance with the guidelines below; and (3) that people-oriented uses of visual interest to the pedestrian are located adjacent to the street.

-e.
-Live entertainment meeting the provisions of Section 24.12.195.

-2. Ground-Level Permitted Uses
+- a.
+All ground-level principally permitted uses allowed in the Pacific Avenue Retail District as described above; and - b.
+Personal service enterprises such as barber shops, laundry and clothes cleaning establishments, administrative, executive and financial services; banks; professional, editorial, real estate, insurance and other general business offices; medical and dental offices; and medical, optical and dental clinics provided they do not exceed 16,000 gross square feet per application; - c.
+Hotels, motels, and bed and breakfast inns not exceeding 16,000 gross square feet per application; - d.
+Indoor recreational uses not exceeding 16,000 gross square feet per application (e.g., health clubs, bowling alleys); - e.
+Business and technical schools; child care facilities; schools and studios for arts and crafts, photography, music and dance, provided that (1) such uses do not exceed 16,000 gross square feet per application; (2) the storefront adjacent to the street is designed in compliance with the guidelines below; and (3) that people-oriented uses of visual interest to the pedestrian are located adjacent to the street. - f.
+Live entertainment meeting the provisions of Section 24.12.195. - 2.
+Ground-Level Permitted Uses the ground floor of levee-facing properties will most likely be parking or some building mechanical service use.
+The second floor of the levee-facing properties would be highly visible to levee passers-by.
+In the spirit of the San Lorenzo Riverfront Plan, uses facing the levee promenade should provide people-oriented activities that will maintain and reinforce the public nature of the river, including: